 To avoid the possibility of the vehicles rolling, set the parking brake firmly on both vehicles involved.
-Put an automatic transaxle in PARK (P) before setting the parking brake.
+Put an automatic transaxle in PARK (P) and a manual transaxle in NEUTRAL before setting the parking brake.

-3. Turn off the ignition on both vehicles.
+Turn off the ignition on both vehicles.
 Turn off the radios and all lamps that aren't needed.
 This will avoid sparks and help save both batteries.
 It could save your radio!